beetbox/beets/_posts/2022-06-21-walkthrough.md

 plugins: web
 ```

 All I've done to support the above config is create the  `beets` directory inside my home folder, with empty child directories for `music` and `data` inside it.
-You can place your music library and data store wherever you like, and you don't need to create the `musiclibrary.db` file, it will be created for you.
+You can place your music library and data store wherever you like, and you don't need to create the `musiclibrary.db` file; it will be created for you.

 ## Importing the sample library
 First, download the .zip archive of the sample music library from [this](https://bit.ly/3EZb5ue) public google drive file, extract the contents and take note of the path to the sample library for later use.